jack-champagne/jackchampagne.com/content/blog.md

 And uh oh, we're in the complex plane.
 But this is still an answer, and here we have come to a stunning realization, fractional fibonnaci numbers are complex!
 This next part is some personal work exploring this and a few fun graphs.
 Before I go into my own analysis, I'd like to mention the inspiration for this post, Matt Parker and his youtube channel [(Stand Up Maths)](https://www.youtube.com/user/standupmaths) posted a video called [Complex Fibonacci Numbers?](https://www.youtube.com/watch?v=ghxQA3vvhsk) in June 2020 which inspired me to make this blog post.
 A lot of the ideas are borrowed from that video.

 Let's graph it!
 But first, we need to figure out how we want to graph this function.
 A common approach it to use the x-axis for the real-valued part of the function and use the y-axis for the imaginary-valued part of the function.
+To find these components, I am using a little manipulation that looks like the following

+\\[
+Re((-b)^{x}) = |-b|^{x} cos(x \\pi))
+\\]

+For Imaginary component, same thing except we use sine.
+And now, we decompose into components...

 \\[
 \\begin{aligned}